 Minky needs a water-soluble topping, and I’ve found the best results with cut-away stabilizer on the back.

 If you also buy a flat changing pad cover, you can add a cute design to the cover to match a diaper bag!

-To embroider a towel, use a tear-away stabilizer and water-soluble topping.
+To embroider a towel, use a tear-away or wash-away stabilizer and water-soluble topping.

 Tutorial: how to add embroidery to a towel.

 While neither of my girls ever slept with a lovey, you can embroider a name on the side of a lovey.

 I tend to avoid this because a lovey is meant to be loved and chewed on.
 Hard embroidery doesn’t seem like it would be very comfortable for a little one!

 However, this can be a cute filler to a baby shower gift basket filled with embroidery items!